martinamarotta/Obesity_Levels_ML_project/README.md

 Martina Marotta

-Project for AML Baic Course of Bioinformatics Master's degree at Bologna University
+Project for AML Basic Course of Bioinformatics Master's degree at Bologna University